AtlasOfLivingAustralia/la-pipelines/architectures.md

 #### Notes on the diagram
 * Cassandra is not used by pipelines processing.
-* Cassandra still required by biocache-service to store
+* Cassandra still required by biocache-service to store:
   * Assertions
   * QID - query IDs, persisted SOLR queries stored in JSON.
   * Sandbox metadata